nncarlson/index-map/example/README.md

 time step to update the off-process elements of the local unknown array, and a later call to `index_map%scatter_offp_sum` to complete the FE assembly of the right-hand-side Laplacian term.

+### Redistribution of a Distributed Array

+The program `redistribute.F90` illustrates how the `index_map` type can be used to redistribute the elements of an array distributed according to one partitioning of its index set to another array that is distributed according to another partitioning of the index set.